encse/adventure-time/README.md

 # Adventure time!
-A special 404 page for my home page https://csokavar.hu.
+A 404 page which is a text adventure.
+For my home page https://csokavar.hu.
 The site has a few hidden items anyway and a text adventure felt like a nice addition.
 I aimed to bring back the feel of the classic gamestyle for the 5 minutes one might want to spend on it.

 The game starts with the mistic (or corny?) `- Ouch, that hurts!
 What's this darkness?
 Where is everyone?` question and the player is expected to figure out more about the situation.
 It may sound banal, but consider it as a little parody made with ❤️.